qgis/QGIS-Documentation/docs/user_manual/working_with_ogc/server/index.rst

 implementation that, in addition, implements advanced cartographic features for thematic mapping.
-QGIS Server is a FastCGI/CGI (Common Gateway Interface) application written in C++ that works together with a web server (e.g., Apache, Lighttpd).
+QGIS Server is a FastCGI/CGI (Common Gateway Interface) application written in C++ that works together with a web server (e.g., Apache, Nginx).
 It has Python plugin support allowing for fast and efficient development and deployment of new features.
-The original development of QGIS Server was funded by the EU projects Orchestra, Sany and the city of Uster in Switzerland.

 .. index:: SLD, SLD/SE
 .. index:: FastCGI, CGI (Common Gateway Interface)